-A virtual credit card works just like a regular credit card, but it’s more secure.
-The 16-digit card number and CVV code that your vendor sees are generated randomly and can be turned on or off through a dashboard you control.
+A virtual credit card works just like a regular credit card, but it’s even more secure.
+The 16-digit card number and CVV code that your vendor sees is different from your physical card, which helps protect your account from theft and fraud.
 These cards are accepted most places your regular card is accepted, particularly at tap-to-pay terminals.

 Typically, you’ll keep your virtual cards in a digital wallet like Apple Pay, Google Pay, or Samsung Pay, or a payment app like PayPal.